 Publicity of the resolutions approved by the General Meeting of Shareholders is regulated in article 17 of the Meeting Regulations.
-Regarding publicity, during 2019 the following actions, among others, are notable: the live broadcast, simultaneously in Spanish and English, of the Annual General Meeting of Shareholders held on 22 March 2019 and of the earnings presentations given at the close of the 2018 financial year and the first half of 2019; and the publication in English of the notice of General Meeting of Shareholders, from the day it was published, and of the proposed resolutions to be submitted to approval at the General Meeting of Shareholders, in addition to all the related documentation, including the Annual Corporate Governance Report.
-In 2019, as in prior years, the Shareholder Electronic Forum was made available for the Annual General Meeting of Shareholders.
-The aforesaid Forum, created by Red Eléctrica Corporación, S.A. on its website (www.ree.es) for the holding of its General Meetings of Shareholders, is in response to the requirement established in article 539.2 of the LSC.
-The aforesaid tool was incorporated into the Regulations of the General Shareholders Meeting, via article 8.4, after its approval by the General Shareholders Meeting on 13 April 2011.
+Regarding publicity, during 2020 the following actions, among others, are notable: the live broadcast, simultaneously in Spanish and English, of the Annual General Meeting of Shareholders held on 14 May 2020 and of the earnings presentations given at the close of the 2019 financial year and the first half of 2020; and the publication in English of the notice of General Meeting of Shareholders, from the day it was published, and of the proposed resolutions to be submitted to approval at the General Meeting of Shareholders, in addition to all the related documentation, including the Annual Corporate Governance Report.
+In 2020, as in prior years, the Shareholder Electronic Forum was made available for the Annual General Meeting of Shareholders.
+The aforesaid Forum, created by Red Eléctrica Corporación, S.A. on its website (www.ree.es) for the holding of its General Meeting of Shareholders, is in response to the requirement established in article 8.4, after its approval by the General Shareholders Meeting on 13 April 2011.
 The purpose of this forum is to facilitate communication among the shareholders of Red Eléctrica, in order to publish proposals and supplement the agenda in the call of the General Meeting of Shareholders, issue requests for support of such proposals, present initiatives for reaching the percentage required to exercise a minority right as contemplated by law, or make offers of or requests for voluntary proxies.

-The company has a strong commitment to improving and adapting the corporate website on an ongoing basis, as a living instrument of communication, dialogue and commitment to shareholders, in application of its Corporate
+The Company has a strong commitment to improving and adapting the corporate website on an ongoing basis, as a living instrument of communication, dialogue and commitment to shareholders, in application of its Corporate Governance Policy.